godxrd/ego-debacle/README.md

 # ego-debacle

-Welcome.
 You thought you were god.
 You thought your pathetic TypeScript crutch made you immune to scrutiny, a titan of the digital realm.
 You thought your monumental ego could simply overshadow the glaring, festering truth of your utter inadequacy.
 You were not just mistaken; you were a walking, breathing lie.
 This isn't a repository; it's the execution ground for your self-aggrandizing delusion.

 Your "project," with its endless, pointless source (src) directories and your laughable @types folder – a pathetic attempt to legitimize your amateur hour – is nothing short of a grotesque monument to colossal over-engineering and rampant intellectual dishonesty.
 You didn't build; you bloated.
 You didn't design; you meticulously paved a highway of useless complexity.
 Every single enum you meticulously crafted, every index.ts file you mindlessly duplicated, every overly verbose handler you crammed into yet another nested folder… it all screams a desperate, pathetic plea for validation, a testament to your staggering lack of actual intelligence.